Tresind Restaurant – Dubai

 During my stay in Dubai, I had a huge list of restaurants that I wanted to cover.
 Tresind restaurant was one of them.
 So after my short 12-hour visit to Abu Dhabi, I was craving some fine Indian dining after 3-4 days of not having any Indian food.
 I went straight to dine at Tresind restaurant for late-night dinner.

 Tresind, the name is a unique one as the first part is taken from the French word ‘Tres’, which means ‘very’ and the ending of the name ‘Ind’ is taken from the start of ‘India’.
 By taking a look at the options on the menu here, you can say it is ‘very Indian’.

-The chef of the restaurant Himanshu Saini has truly transformed the traditional Indian cuisine into a modernist Indian fine dining, bringing innovation into a traditional recipe with extraordinary taste, presentation and luxury.
+The chef of the restaurant Himanshu Saini has truly transformed traditional Indian cuisine into a modernist Indian fine dining, bringing innovation into a traditional recipe with extraordinary taste, presentation and luxury.

 This place is not a place to rush your meal as you enjoy and take your time with each meal.
 People spend hours and hours here enjoying their meals and interactive experiences, the rooms have such an elegant touch to it and have plenty of space around the main restaurant.

-Here you can witness live food shows and other interactive experiences for their guests.
+Here you can witness live food shows and other interactive experiences for the guests.
 At the restaurant, you can experience a dull light with comfortable sitting chairs/sofas making the vibe just like the traditional culture of India.

 Food at Tresind

 I was warmly greeted by the friendly staff at the reception when I arrived, who escorted me to my table.
-As I had a look around at the main course menu and starters, there were so many mouth-watering options to choose from but the prices looked high.
+I had a look around at the main course menu and starters, there were so many mouth-watering options to choose from but the prices looked high.